wren-lang/wren/doc/site/embedding/calling-wren-from-c.markdown

 [function]: ../functions.html

 The C API for doing this is `wrenCall()`.
-In order to invoke a Wren method from C, first we need a few things:
+In order to invoke a Wren method from C, we need a few things:

 * **The method to call.** Wren is dynamically typed, so this means we'll look it up by name.
 Further, since Wren supports overloading by arity, we actually